 - Add all the nuts and mix to combine throughout the dough

-- On a parchment paper lined baking sheet or silpat form the cookie dough into long oval shaped log about an inch high.
+- On a parchment paper-lined a baking sheet or Silpat form the cookie dough into a long oval shaped log about an inch high.

 - Bake at 350 degrees for 20 minutes or until the cookie is firm on the top but leaves an indent meaning it is soft in the middle.

 - Remove from oven and let cool 10 minutes and slice on an angle in one inch thick slices

 - Lay them flat on your parchment paper or Silpat and return to the oven for 15 minutes at 350 degrees and then lower the temp to 225 degrees for 2 hours.